Swimming Lessons, Swim Clubs & Pools in Kelowna

 If you have other winter sports that you are taking part in then keep an eye out for our summer of beach water polo swimming lessons, we play at Tugboat beach throughout July & August and if you would like to get notified then drop us a quick message below.

 Whenever you choose to practice get ready to join in with fast, action-packed water polo games and to have a lot of fun!

 We offer Splashball lessons for younger children aged 6-8 and for our older kids we normally recommend that kids get at least their Red Cross Swim Kids Level 7 or 8 before beginning water polo.
 If you have any questions about learning to swim or our water polo programs then just drop us a message using the form below.

-Kelowna Water Polo is a community club promoting the sport of water polo in Kelowna, West Kelowna, Penticton, Vernon and the Okanagan for ages 6 to 60+.
+Kelowna Water Polo Swim Club is a community club promoting the sport of water polo in Kelowna, West Kelowna, Penticton, Summerland and the Okanagan for ages 6 to 60+.

 We organise water polo swimming lessons in Kelowna, youth water polo summer swim camps at Tugboat Beach as well as adult water polo practices and games.

 Swimming in Kelowna

 Putting your kids into swim lessons could be one of the best things you do!
 Not only will they learn the essential swim techniques and safety skills to keep them and others safe in the water but they will also grow their self-confidence whilst working hard and having fun.
 Followign on from swimming lessons some of the clubs listed below can provide a great way to continue improving their confidence and skill in the water and if your kids love team sports then water polo is a great sport to try out.

 Below are a list of swimming lessons, swim clubs and aquatic teams in Kelowna and the surrounding area.
 There are also some great events & lessons out on the Okanagan’s beautiful lakes during the summer months too.